Franz Jägerstätter

 Franz Jägerstätter, (also spelled Jaegerstaetter in English; born Franz Huber, 20 May 1907 – 9 August 1943) was an Austrian farmer and conscientious objector during World War II.
-Jägerstätter was sentenced to death and executed for his refusal to fight for Nazi Germany.
+Jägerstätter refused to fight for Nazi Germany because of his devout Catholic faith, leading to him getting sentenced to death and executed.
 He is venerated as a martyr and has been beatified by the Catholic Church.